grahamearley/FirestoreGoogleAppsScript/README.md

 ## Contributions
 Contributions are welcome — send a pull request!
 This library is a work in progress.
 See [here](https://github.com/grahamearley/FirestoreGoogleAppsScript/blob/master/CONTRIBUTING.md) for more information on contributing.

+After cloning this repository, you can push it to your own private copy of this Google Apps Script project to test it yourself.
+See [here](https://github.com/google/clasp) for directions on using `clasp` to develop App Scripts locally.

 If you want to view the source code directly on Google Apps Script, where you can make a copy for yourself to edit, click [here](https://script.google.com/d/1VUSl4b1r1eoNcRWotZM3e87ygkxvXltOgyDZhixqncz9lQ3MjfT1iKFw/edit?usp=sharing).